-The Petersons are a husband and wife maker duo located in the ever-beautiful and sunny Hawkes Bay.
-Their brand Peterson Woodcraft is all about combining hand crafted wooden toys with modern design.
-In their spare time they moonlight as parents to four little ones aged 8 and under…
+Simon and Kate Peterson are a husband and wife maker duo located in the ever-beautiful and sunny Hawkes Bay.
+Their brand Peterson Woodcraft is all about hand crafted wooden traditional toys with a modern twist.
+In their spare time they moonlight as parents to four … Read more »

 Beautiful and useful: how a wooden spoon becomes an object of desire